thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 An entity view called 'Device-D-entity-view' was created with a type 'example-type' which provides access to 'water_level' timeseries from Device D.
 This alias filters entity Views of type ‘example-type’ and with name starting with ‘Device’.

-Let's learn how to add an Device types alias and use it in a widget:
+Let's learn how to add an Entity view type alias and use it in a widget:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.